llixandru/kickoffpart3-docs/OCI Functions/README.md

 And now finally we can create our Compute instance.
 For that, we will open the menu in the OCI console, navigate to **Compute** - **Instances** and then click on **Create Instance**.

-Give the instance a name, for example `gcn-demo`, then select the image and shape corresponding to Ampere A1 / aarch64.
+Give the instance a name, for example `fn-demo`, then select the image and shape corresponding to Ampere A1 / aarch64.
 If needed, increase the number of core OCPUs and the memory (ex.
 2 OCPUs, 16GB memory).

 ![Selecting the image and shape](<./images/Selecting the image and shape.png>)